Bob Geldof: Live Aid

 As Geldof began to learn more about the situation, he discovered that one of the main reasons why African nations were in such dire peril was the obligation to make repayments on loans that their countries had taken from Western banks.
 For every pound donated in aid, ten times as much would have to leave the country in loan repayments.
 It became obvious that one song was not enough.

-On 13 July 1985, Geldof and Ure organised Live Aid, a huge event staged simultaneously at the Wembley Stadium in London and John F. Kennedy Stadium in Philadelphia.
+Geldof and Ure organised Live Aid, a huge event staged simultaneously on 13 July 1985 at Wembley Stadium in London and John F. Kennedy Stadium in Philadelphia.
 Thanks to an unprecedented decision by the BBC to clear its schedules for 16 hours of rock music, the event was also broadcast live in the UK on television and radio.

-It was one of the most monumental stage shows in history, with Phil Collins flying on Concorde so that he could play at both Wembley and Philadelphia on the same day.

-During the broadcast of Live Aid, Geldof shocked viewers into giving cash by not only twice mouthing profanities but also by slamming his fist on the table and ordering them not to go out to the pub but to stay in and watch the show.Nearly seven hours into the concert in London, Geldof gave an infamous interview in which he used the word fuck.
-The BBC presenter David Hepworth, conducting the interview, had attempted to provide a list of addresses to which potential donations should be sent; Geldof interrupted him in mid-flow and shouted: "Fuck the address, let's get the [phone] numbers!"
+It was one of the most monumental stage shows in history.
+Phil Collins flew on Concorde so that he could play at both Wembley and Philadelphia on the same day.
+During the broadcast of Live Aid, Geldof shocked viewers into giving cash by twice mouthing profanities, and also by slamming his fist on the table and ordering them not to go out to the pub, but to stay in and watch the show.
+Nearly seven hours into the concert in London, Geldof gave an infamous interview in which he used the word fuck.
+The BBC presenter David Hepworth, conducting the interview, had attempted to provide a list of addresses to which potential donations should be sent.
+Geldof interrupted him in mid-flow and shouted: "Fuck the address, let's get the [phone] numbers!"
 It has passed into folklore that he yelled at the audience, "Give us your fucking money!" although Geldof has stated that this phrase was never uttered.
-Due to his Irish accent, the profanity was stated to be misheard as "fock" and "focking" respectively.
+Because of his Irish accent, the profanity was stated to be misheard as "fock" and "focking" respectively.
 After the outburst, donations increased to £300 per second.

-The harrowing video of dying, skeletal children—introduced by David Bowie following the end of his set—that had been made by CBC photo-journalists setting their films to the tune of "Drive" by The Cars, contributed to the concert's success.
+A harrowing video of dying skeletal children was introduced by David Bowie after the end of his set that had been made by CBC photo-journalists, who set their films to the tune of "Drive" by The Cars.